Rooklet/JSF-sidebar-toggler/README.md

 It will generate one extra button to toggle sidebar.

-I use to generate bookmarklet by https://mrcoles.com/bookmarklet/ but you can also generate bookmarklet from script by yourself.
+I use to generate bookmarklets by https://mrcoles.com/bookmarklet/ but you can also generate bookmarklet from script by yourself.

 If my stuff does not work, or JSF provide their own button, feel free to ping me.